By Bill Warelis

 Niagara, on both sides of the river, is a place of beauty, wonder and romance, especially the spectacular Niagara Falls.
 In the early to mid-20th century, couples from all over North America made the Niagara Region the honeymoon capital of the continent.
 The honeymooners still come but it’s the Casinos on both sides of the border that now vie for their interest.

-For me, however, a richer experience for all can be found downriver on the Canadian side of Niagara.
+For me, however, a richer experience for all can be found downriver on the Canadian side of Niagara, especially in Niagara-on-the-Lake.

 About 15 miles down the Niagara River, where it empties into Lake Ontario, sits the quaint historic town of Niagara-on-the-Lake.
 Known locally as NOTL, it was first settled by Loyalists fleeing America during the Revolution.
 It later became an important terminus of the Underground Railroad.
 In fact, at one time it had a thriving, industrious Black population.